linode/docs/docs/guides/platform/manager/members-linode-com-migration/index.md

     (*Example:* `nb-192-0-2-1.dallas.nodebalancer.linode.com`)

-Linode Instances and NodeBalancers are accessible at these addresses for testing and other non-production purposes. **While the default domain should not used publicly in production,** it's possible that some users have referenced it within their own workflows, scripts, and applications.
-It's much more favorable to provide access to these services with a personal or company domain name.
+Linode Instances and NodeBalancers are accessible at these addresses for testing and other non-production purposes.
+While it's much more favorable to provide access to these services with a personal or company domain name, it's possible that some users have referenced the default domain within their own workflows, scripts, and applications.

 ## What's Changing?